jamie-taylor-rjj/invoice-generator/docs/readme.md

 List above explained further:
 ```
 The basic idea is that when we create a git repo, there is a main branch.
 This represents the current state of play for the code within the code base.
 When we want to make a change to the code base, we create a branch - this is a copy of the code up to that point - and work on it until we have completed the work.
-Changes amde to the code base are committed into the branch, this ensures that related changes are saved into source control at the same time.
+Changes made to the code base are committed into the branch, this ensures that related changes are saved into source control at the same time.
 Each commit requires a commmit message, and this should be a helpful description of what the changes are and how they effect the code base.
 When the work is completed and has passed any QA or test requirements, the branch is then merged back into the main branch.
 Merging is the process of taking the changes in one branch and applying them onto another branch.
 Git will take care of the majority of the changes, figuring out where to insert your new code and which code changes take precedent.
 Sometimes you will get a merge conflict.
 This is when git can't automatically merge the changes from one branch into another.
 At this point, you need to intervene and tell git which changes need to be copied over and which changes need to be dropped.